The Power of Contrast for Feature Learning: A Theoretical Analysis: Setup

 where $\ell(\cdot)$ is a contrastive loss and $\lambda R(\theta)$ is a regularization term; $\mathcal{B}_i^{Pos},\mathcal{B}_i^{Neg}$ are the sets of positive samples and negative samples corresponding to $x_i$, the details of which are described below.

 \paragraph{Linear Representation and Regularization Term} We consider the linear representation function $f(x;W)=Wx$, where the parameter $\theta$ is a matrix $W\in\mathbb{R}^{r\times d}$.
-This linear representation setting has been widely adopted in other theory papers to understand self-supervised contrastive learning \cite{jing2021understanding,wang2021towards,tian2021understanding} and shed light upon other complex machine learning phenomena such as in \citet{du2020few,tripuraneni2021provable}.
-Moreover, since regularization techniques have been widely adapted in contrastive learning practice \citep{chen2020simple,he2020momentum,grill2020bootstrap}, we further consider penalizing the representation by a regularization term $R(W)=\|WW^\top\|_F^2/2$ to encourage the orthogonality of $W$ and therefore promote the diversity of $w_i$ to learn different representations.
+This linear representation setting has been widely adopted in other theory papers to understand self-supervised contrastive learning \citep{jing2021understanding,wang2021towards,tian2021understanding} and shed light upon other complex machine learning phenomena such as in \citet{tripuraneni2021provable}.
+Moreover, since regularization techniques have been widely adopted in contrastive learning practice \citep{chen2020simple,he2020momentum,grill2020bootstrap}, we further consider penalizing the representation by a regularization term $R(W)=\|WW^\top\|_F^2/2$ to encourage the orthogonality of $W$ and therefore promote the diversity of $w_i$ to learn different representations.
+The reason we use such quadratic regularization instead of a standard $\ell_2$ regularization is to encourage a diverse representation in the linear representation setting by penalizing on the similarity $\langle w_i, w_j\rangle^2$, we defer a formal discussion and numerical experiments about this regularization in the Appendix \ref{section: regularization}.

-\paragraph{Triplet Contrastive Loss} The contrastive loss is set to be the average similarity (measured by the inner product) between positive pairs minus that between negative pairs:
+\paragraph{Linear Contrastive Loss} The contrastive loss is set to be the average similarity (measured by the inner product) between positive pairs minus that between negative pairs: